 There is no explanation for this unfortunate increase of deaths.

 There are of course many speculations .
 Drinking is a major factor in pedestrian fatalities.
 Not only drunk drivers, but also drunk pedestrians.
 In fact, of the pedestrians killed, 35% of them were legally drunk.
-In 6% of fatal pedestrian crashes, both driver and pedestrian were legally drunk.
+In 6% of fatal pedestrian collisions, both driver and pedestrian were legally drunk.

 Another problem is pedestrians distracted by cell phones and other devices.
 There have been cases where pedestrians are on their cell phones and do not pay attention to the walk sign and go when there is a green light for drivers.
 However, this is not good data on distracted pedestrian fatalities.